stivenm16/devToolkit/README.md

-# Awesome Dev Toolkit
+# Dev Toolkit

-Welcome to Awesome Dev Toolkit – Your one-stop solution for daily developer tools and resources!
+Welcome to Dev Toolkit – Your one-stop solution for daily developer tools and resources!

 ## Table of Contents